OpenClaw

 After completing significant work or at the end of a session, call

 Do not write to MEMORY.md.
-Use engram_query and engram_extract instead.
+Use waystone_query and waystone_extract instead.

 4. Migrate existing MEMORY.md (optional)

-If you have an existing MEMORY.md, import it into Engram before your next session:
+If you have an existing MEMORY.md, import it into Waystone before your next session:

-Engram will parse the file, extract structured facts, and merge them into the project graph.
-After this, you can leave MEMORY.md in place as a historical artifact or delete it — Engram won't touch it either way.
+Waystone will parse the file, extract structured facts, and merge them into the project graph.
+After this, you can leave MEMORY.md in place as a historical artifact or delete it — Waystone won't touch it either way.

 To verify the import worked: